-Having an attractive and eye-catching brand and website is important, but if your site doesn’t function as it should, it’s all for nothing.
+Having an attractive and eye-catching brand and website is important, but if people can’t find what they’re looking for – they won’t stick around.

 Address buyers at each stage of their journey

 Every prospect is unique and needs different things to move towards a purchase.
-However, broadly speaking, they can be categorized into three groups for the purpose of building sales funnels and producing content:
+Broadly speaking, they can be categorised into three groups for the purpose of building sales funnels and producing content:

 - Top of the funnel: need general information about a topic or a problem they’re having.

 - Middle of the funnel: are looking for more information about a product or service in order to start considering their purchasing options.